 Kaylee said, proudly, "He hasn't been to one in over a year now."

 "He's been payin' 'em off, too," said Mal with a chuckle.
 "As I understand it, he's only got two left.
 He asked for an advance a couple weeks ago when we set down on Jiangyin, told me not to tell no one what he was doin’."

 Kaylee snickered.
 "It's sweet," she said.

-"It's beyond all rational comprehension," said Mal.
+"It's beyond all rational comprehension," countered Mal.

 "I know you don't trust me yet, Captain, but is it too early to ask what secrets Mr. Universe stored in her?" said Deader.